ORNL/curifactory/README.md

 ## Examples

-Several small example projects can be found in the `examples` folder.
+Several small example can be found in the `examples` folder.
-`examples/notebook-based` includes notebooks demonstrating usage of curifactory solely in Jupyter. `examples/minimal` shows a basic single-file experiment script.
+`examples/notebooks` includes walkthroughs demonstrating usage of curifactory solely in Jupyter.

 ## Citation